Radiologic Science, A.A.S.

 In addition to meeting program admission requirements, the student must also meet ARRT professional ethics requirements.
 Any student or prospective student that has a concern about a potential ethics violation (i.e. charges from violating state or federal laws, fraud or deceptive practices, improper management of patient records, etc.) should consider requesting an ethics review from the American Registry of Radiologic Technologists (ARRT) to determine eligibility to take the national certification exam.

-With this option of ARRT ethics review, the student or prospective student will submit information and documentation regarding the potential ethics violation prior to applying for certification and registration, or program admission.
+With this option of ARRT ethics review, the student or prospective student will submit information and documentation regarding the potential ethics violation before applying for certification and registration or program admission.
 The ARRT Ethics Committee will review submission(s) and determine if it warrants a sanction.
-If a sanction is received, it might permit ineligibility for program admission or applying for certification and registration of the national certification exam.
+If a sanction is received, it might permit ineligibility for program admission or applying for certification and registration for the national certification exam.

 Relevant University Administrative Regulations (UAR)s – 500.05